kurtsson/jekyll-multiple-languages-plugin/README.md

 languages: ["sv", "en", "de", "fr"]
 ```

-The first language in the array will be the default language, English, German and French will be added in to separate subfolders.
+The first language in the array will be the default language, English, German and French will be added into separate subfolders.

 To avoid redundancy, it is possible to exclude files and folders from being copied to the localization folders.